thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

   alt="Complexity over time chart" desc="Intrinsic vs Extrinsic complexity over time" %}

-We can't alter the intrinsic complexity of the problem, but we can reduce the extrinsic complexity of our solution.
+We cannot alter the intrinsic complexity of the problem, but we can reduce the extrinsic complexity of our solution.

 > For any system, there is a certain amount of complexity that cannot be reduced
 > <cite markdown="1">[Tesler's Law](https://lawsofux.com/teslers-law/)</cite>